Bringing the thrills and spills of sailing to Kiwi kids nationwide.

-Half day session - one group in the morning and another group in the afternoon
+- Half-day session - one group in the morning and another group in the afternoon. $18 per student

 The Weta trimaran has proved to be very versatile and safe in a variety of conditions.
-It is fantastic for children who initially are nervous about sailing, building their confidence by going out with an instructor and other children.
-It adds another fun factor to the day.
+It is fantastic for children who are initially nervous about sailing, building their confidence by going out with an instructor and other children.

-Another important aspect of the Weta is its suitability for children (or adults) with a physical disability, and its inclusion now allows the Volvo Sailing…Have a Go! programme to be extended to those children.
-Our coaches have all completed the inclusive coaching module, training stemmed from best practice of the Halberg Disability Sports' No Exceptions Training.
+Our coaches have all completed the inclusive coaching module, training stemmed from best practice of the Halberg Disability Sport Foundation.
 This training enables our instructors to be confident, knowledgeable and creative in adapting the programme to suit children with a disability - and nobody is left behind watching.

 Where we came from